rave-n8er/IDEAlize/Readme.md

 Fill in the form.
 Include a picture/diagram (optional) Click Submit to send the data to the server (and optionally upload the picture)

+NOTE:
+An "uploads" folder is required off the root of the application, into which files will be uploaded.